aspect-build/rules_js/README.md

 # Bazel rules for js

+**EXPERIMENTAL** this code is currently pre-release and not subject to any stability guarantee.
+It could be archived or there could be major breaking changes.

 This ruleset is a high-performance alternative to rules_nodejs.
 The primary difference is that we don't run `npm install` or `yarn install`, instead we use a Bazel-idiomatic approach to managing the third-party dependencies.